 Anticipated results

 The output of a lentiMPRA experiment will consist of two sets of data: association sequencing, and DNA/RNA sequencing.
 Success of association sequencing preparation can be assessed by the size of the band (~417 bp) observed during library preparation.
-The association sequencing should contain paired end reads that cover the CRS (230 bp) and an index read to cover the barcode (15 bp).
+The association sequencing should contain paired-end reads that cover the CRS (230 bp) and an index read to cover the barcode (15 bp).
 The recommended sequencing depth will vary significantly with the complexity of the library being tested, but we generally suggest 10 reads per unique barcode expected.
 MPRAflow’s association utility should be run on this dataset to determine the number of barcodes per CRS (Fig. 2b).
 Generally, we aim for 50-200 barcodes per CRS, libraries with more than 600 barcodes per CRS should be cloned again since integration and sequencing will limit the coverage of the library and the sensitivity of the experiment.

 The quality of the preparation of the DNA and RNA sequencing library can be assessed by the size of the band (~156 bp).
-The sequencing results should contain paired end reads that cover the barcode (15 bp) and an index read for a UMI (16 bp).
+The sequencing results should contain paired-end reads that cover the barcode (15 bp) and an index read for a UMI (16 bp).
 These files should be demultiplexed and run through MPRAflow’s count utility.
 This will return normalized count tables for all experimental conditions and replicates tested as well as a final table of activity of each CRS normalized across replicates.
-A broad overview of activity can be seen by user defined categories (Fig. 3b-c), allowing for assessment of control sequences.
+A broad overview of activity can be seen by user-defined categories (Fig. 3b-c), allowing for assessment of control sequences.
 Averaged observed barcodes per CRS can be checked through histograms to verify coverage of the barcodes (Fig. 3d).
-Additionally correlation between technical replicates are shown for DNA count, RNA count and log2(RNA/DNA) (Fig. 3e).
+Additionally, the correlation between technical replicates are shown for DNA count, RNA count, and log2(RNA/DNA) (Fig. 3e).
 A successful experiment will allow the user to determine which CRSs increase transcriptional activity and which do not.
 To determine the active sequences, we can compare our test sequences with scrambled controls.
 These scrambled sequences provide a null distribution which can be used for robust statistical testing.

 Reporting Summary